AherRahul/portfolio-v1/content/articles/beginner-to-advance-nodejs-1-6.md

 Let me tell you something: JavaScript isn't just limited to running code.
 As a scripting language, it has many tasks it's not inherently capable of handling, such as interacting with the outside world, accessing files, or databases.
 A great example is managing time with `setTimeout`—this isn't actually a feature of JavaScript itself.
 Really?
 Yes!
 The JS engine can't inherently wait; it's not designed for that.
 The JS engine's responsibility is simply to take JavaScript code and convert it, that's it—no time management or other logic involved.

-That's where Nodejs comes into play with its superpowers.
+That's where NodeJs comes into play with its superpowers.
 Node asks libuv to handle timers, file I/O, networking, and crypto.
 When those complete, the results come back to JavaScript as callbacks or promise resolutions.
 V8 only runs JavaScript; libuv talks to the OS.

-In simple terms, this is how Nodejs operates.
+In simple terms, this is how NodeJs operates.

 ![image.png](https://heyashu.in/images/blogs/6.png)

 ### What is libuv (and why I care)

-libuv is a C library that provides Nodejs with an event-driven, asynchronous I/O model.
-It helps manage tasks like file reading, writing, networking, and timers in a non-blocking way, making it possible for Nodejs to handle many tasks simultaneously without slowing down.
-Essentially, Libuv is what enables Nodejs to be fast and efficient, handling multiple operations at once without waiting for each to finish.
+libuv is a C library that provides NodeJs with an event-driven, asynchronous I/O model.
+It helps manage tasks like file reading, writing, networking, and timers in a non-blocking way, making it possible for NodeJs to handle many tasks simultaneously without slowing down.
+Essentially, Libuv is what enables NodeJs to be fast and efficient, handling multiple operations at once without waiting for each to finish.
 Libuv acts as a middleware b/w JS engine and Operating System.
 Libuv has thread pool and event loop will discuss in later blogs. just know if anything comes async or engine can’t handle it ask libuv to do it. find the libuv exact link to check the code of it written in c for your reference. actually libuv does so many things.

-### Nodejs is asynchronous (precisely stated)
+### NodeJs is asynchronous (precisely stated)

-If someone asks about Nodejs behavior, tell them Nodejs is overall asynchronous.
+If someone asks about NodeJs behavior, tell them NodeJs is overall asynchronous.
 However, V8, which is its JavaScript engine, operates synchronously.
-Nodejs gains its asynchronous nature from superpowers like `libuv`, which enables non-blocking I/O operations.
-This is why Nodejs is known for its non-blocking behavior, allowing I/O operations to be performed asynchronously.
-And don't forget to give a shoutout to the creator of Nodejs, Ryan Dahl!
+NodeJs gains its asynchronous nature from superpowers like `libuv`, which enables non-blocking I/O operations.
+This is why NodeJs is known for its non-blocking behavior, allowing I/O operations to be performed asynchronously.
+And don't forget to give a shoutout to the creator of NodeJs, Ryan Dahl!

 And that's all for this episode!

-I'm Ashutosh Anand Tiwari, and I'm writing digital notes on Nodejs.
-If you enjoy these notes, please share them with your friends.
-If you find any errors or have improvements, feel free to contribute by [visiting this link.](https://heyashu.in/admin) If you're interested in writing the next episode's notes, [visit this link](https://heyashu.in/admin).
-Let's learn together!
-Also, please consider giving a star to [this repo](https://github.com/ashumsd7/heyashu/tree/main/src/data).
-For any queries, [let's connect here](https://topmate.io/aat/1148709/pay).